 It’s definitely a moment that is hard to top.
-In your composition you put the viewer on the Nautilus with the rest of crew, in the middle of the battle.
-Verne’s novel is full of inspired visuals, and you delivered a piece that captures the excitement of one of the greatest moments in literature.
+In your composition, you put the viewer on the Nautilus with the rest of the crew, in the middle of the battle.
+Verne’s novel is full of inspiring visuals, and you delivered a piece that captures the excitement of one of the greatest moments in literature.

 Being a property that has been illustrated and re-imagined repeatedly since it was first published, did you feel any pressure when taking on ’20,000 Leagues’ to do something new?

 Looking at other interpretations was an advantage in that I could reference some of those ideas but show them in a new way.
 The pressure I feel is that which I put on myself and rather than holding back I wanted something to really get my teeth into.
 From early on I decided to tackle it with a very complex dynamic with several characters, a rough sea and twisting tentacles from every direction.
 It was a challenging composition but a joyful one to get lost in.

 You’ve done a fair share of prints, but up to this point they’ve been giclee prints – did your design process change knowing ’20,000 Leagues’ was going to a screenprint?

 It’s not hugely different from how I work normally with many Photoshop layers, but on a technical level, I learned a lot about preparing for such a large scale screenprint.
 With Jack and Laurent Durieux at Nautilus, we discussed ways of achieving the effect of my normal work using transparent inks for example.
 With this, I could really start to get some interesting effects going on and the finished result looks like hand-painted line work.
 It’s a really lovely process and I’m hooked!